2020 Johnson Fellow Hannibal Lokumbe in Concert & Conversation

 Recipient of Americans for the Arts’ 2020 Johnson Fellowship, classic composer Hannibal Lokumbe was breaking ground decades before others, creating orchestral works on social, historic, and identity themes and infusing them with his own distinctive jazz trumpet playing.
 His sustained engagement with populations has been a model for transformative healing—employing music and spirituality with youth, incarcerated individuals, and communities to overcome violence and trauma.
 Lokumbe is the founder and director of the Music Liberation Orchestra, a program that teaches music, genealogy and writing to incarcerated men.
 His work has been commissioned and performed by symphonies and orchestras across the country, including: The Philadelphia Chamber Orchestra (Can you hear God Crying?, 2012) including teen musicians; The Detroit Symphony Orchestra (Dear Mrs. Parks, 2005) and The New Jersey Symphony Orchestra (God, Mississippi and a Man Called Evers, 2002).
 Hannibal is currently composing, The Jonah People: A Legacy of Struggle and Triumph, commemoration of four hundred years of the African American experience, a major work commissioned by the Nashville Symphony.

-Suzan E. Jenkins, CEO, Arts and Humanities Council of Montgomery County, Maryland has been a visionary leader in the non-profit arts and culture sector for over twenty years, serving in executive positions at the Rhythm and Blues Foundation, the Smithsonian Institution and the Recording Industry Association of America.
+Suzan E. Jenkins is a leader in the non-profit arts and culture sector having served in executive positions at the Rhythm and Blues Foundation, the Smithsonian Institution and the Recording Industry Association of America.

 Artistic Director, DC Jazz Festival